2009 East Asian Games opening ceremony

-The 2009 East Asian Games opening ceremony was held on December 5, 2009 at Tsim Sha Tsui, Hong Kong.
-The opening began at 8pm at the Hong Kong Cultural Centre on a floating stage set up at Victoria Harbour.
-The production team was the same one that ran the 2008 Beijing olympics opening ceremony.
+The 2009 East Asian Games opening ceremony was held on 5 December 2009 at Tsim Sha Tsui, Hong Kong.
+The opening began at 8 p.m. at the Hong Kong Cultural Centre on a floating stage set up at Victoria Harbour.
+The production team was the same one that ran the 2008 Beijing Olympics opening ceremony.
 The ceremony involved 44 decorated vessels and cost HK$40 million (about US$5 million) to stage, lasting 90 minutes.
 Tickets to the opening ceremony was sold at HK$1000.

 Leader entrances

-Special guest People's Republic of China State Councilor Liu Yandong is first introduced.
-Chief executive of Hong Kong Donald Tsang, IOC President Jacques Rogge and East Asian games president Timothy Fok are then introduced.
-They are seated among a panel of VIPs.
+Special guest China's state councillor Liu Yandong was the first introduced.
+Chief executive of Hong Kong Donald Tsang, IOC President Jacques Rogge and East Asian Games president Timothy Fok were then introduced.
+They were seated among a panel of VIPs.

 Fireworks & entrances

-Fireworks at the harbour begins.
-Then Ode to the Motherland is played while the Hong Kong police parade in.
-The HKSAR and PRC flag is raised to the national anthem March of the Volunteers.
-The theme song "Be the Legend" (創造傳奇) is played.
-Then the different countries enter via the harbour by boat accompanied by fireworks.
-They enter alphabetically by English characters.
-The You are the Legend theme song is also played.
+Fireworks at the harbour began.
+Then Ode to the Motherland was played by the Police band and sung by choir of schoolchildren, while the Hong Kong Police Force parade in, then with British-style drills and English commands.
+Only two people raising the flag for each staff, rather than three each today.
+The flags were brought in folded, rather than rolled up today.
+The Regional flag of Hong Kong and the National flag of China were then raised to the national anthem March of the Volunteers.
+An orchestral piece of the theme song "Be the Legend" (創造傳奇) was played.
+Then the different countries entered via the harbour by boat accompanied by fireworks in the background.
+They entered according to English alphabetical order of their country's name.

 Performances

-The artistic portion is split into four different parts.
+The artistic portion was split into four different parts.

 Part 1

 The "Fishing lights on Fragrant waters" (香江漁火) took place on a floating stage with colourful night view with dance scene.
-It plays the popular HK song "Below the Lion Rock (獅子山下).
+It played the popular Hong Kong song "Below the Lion Rock (獅子山下).
 The song was performed many years ago by Cantopop singer Roman Tam.
 These are accompanied by sailboat and wave dances.
-This portion represents HK history with the junk sailing ships.
+This portion represents Hong Kong history with the junk sailing ships.

 Part 2

-The (活力都會) part then focus on a more modern HK.
-On the floating stage Joey Yung sang the song "Run forward" (跑步機上).
-She is accompanied by dancers.
-The junk boats then use a more modern lighting.
-This part ends with five firework shots display.
+The (活力都會) part focused on a more modern Hong Kong.
+On the floating stage Joey Yung sang the song "Run Forward" (跑步機上).
+She was accompanied by dancers.
+The junk boats then used a more modern lighting.
+This part ended with five firework shots display.

 Part 3

-The "Blessings for Hong Kong" (祝福香港) section is then opened up by Andy Lau.
-He sings "If one day" (如果有一天) accompanied by violin virtuoso Li Chuan Yun.
-This part also ends with five firework shots.
+The "Blessings for Hong Kong" (祝福香港) section was then opened up by Andy Lau.
+He sings "If One Day" (如果有一天) accompanied by violin virtuoso Li Chuan Yun.
+This part also ended with five firework shots.

 Part 4

-The "Conglomeration of the Nine Dragons" (九龍匯聚) section celebrate the nine participating countries.
-Usually nine dragons represent Kowloon.
+The "Conglomeration of the Nine Dragons" (九龍匯聚) section celebrated the nine participating countries.
+Usually nine dragons represented Kowloon.
 Alan Tam performs the song You are the Legend.
-He is accompanied by HK students.
-Afterwards the 10 male, 14 female group Phoenix music troupe (鳳樂團) perform the "Nine nation drum beats" (九國鼓樂).
-Flag waving performers then come out.
+He was accompanied by Hong Kong students.
+Afterwards the 10 male, 14 female group Phoenix music troupe (鳳樂團) performed the "Nine nation drum beats" (九國鼓樂).
+Flag waving performers then came out.